Business Community Involvement

 Giving back to help grow the BC tech sector

-BC Advantage Funds (2005-2006, 2007 onwards)
+BC Advantage Funds (2004-2008)

-BC Technology Social Venture Partners (2002 onwards)
+BC Technology Social Venture Partners (2002-2007)

 I previously worked with Paul Brainerd, the founder of SVP International as a co-investee in Ecojustice (Sierra Legal - Canada's independent legal champion for a healthy environment - See Personal Community Involvement and Philanthropy for more information) and talked with him about expanding the SVP model internationally - I was happy to see SVP take root in BC.
-See www.bctsvp.com and www.svpinternational.org for more information.
+See www.bctsvp.com for more information.

-Young Presidents Organization - YPO (November 2004 onwards)
+Young Presidents Organization - YPO/WPO (November 2004 onwards)

 I was invited to join the BC chapter of YPO in the spring of 2004.
 This is an excellent resource for CEOs of mid to large sized organizations (minimum 50 employees and US$10 million in revenues) with a worldwide network of almost 10,000 CEOs to connect and share business, family and personal experiences with.
 See www.ypo.org for more information.

-Toronto Stock Exchange Industry Advisory Committee (2002 onwards)
+Toronto Stock Exchange Industry Advisory Committee (2002-2007)

 Acetech (2002-2007)

-I have been attending the Whistler Acetech (Academy of Technology CEOs) event continuously since 1998 and joined the Board of Directors in 2002.
+I attended the Whistler Acetech (Academy of Technology CEOs) event continuously since 1998 and joined the Board of Directors in 2002.
 I was the Sponsorship Chair for the last 4 years as well.
 Acetech has always been a must-attend event for local technology industry CEOs as it is the only program of its type that is put on by CEOs, for CEOs, and allows for mentoring and confidential forum discussions.
 See www.acetech.org or more information.

 Vancouver Enterprise Forum (2001-2007)